 - to invest in the Lifetime Pathway fund – in this case, all of your account (either your Main account or your AVC account) must be invested in the Lifetime Pathway;

-- to invest all your DC Core account in any combination of the nine self-select funds; or
+- to invest all your DC Core account in any combination of our self-select funds; or

-- to change the way your account is split across the range of self-select funds you have chosen.
+- to change the way your account is split across the self-select funds you have chosen.

-If you select the Lifetime Pathway option, you also need to select the age at which you would like to retire.
+If you select the Lifetime Pathway option, you also need to select the age at which you would like to retire – or a target retirement age.
 This can be any age from age 55 to 75 and can be different to your Normal Pension Age.
 If you do not select a target retirement age, we will use your current Normal Pension Age.

 If you change your investment choices, all of your DC Core account will be invested in line with your new investment instructions.
-If you have them, you can invest your AVCs differently to your main contributions if you wish.
+If you built up Additional Voluntary Contributions while you were an active member of the Fund, you can invest them differently to your main contributions.

 If you ask to change your investment choices, we will sell the units you hold in your current funds and use this money to buy units in the new funds you have chosen.